atakhadivi/Algorithmic-Trading/README.md

 This project is a trading bot that utilizes technical analysis indicators to generate trading signals for various cryptocurrency symbols.
 The bot fetches historical price data, calculates indicators such as RSI and Bollinger Bands, and sends trading signals via a Telegram bot.

+# SARMA200STOCHRSI

+This project is a trading bot implemented in Python using the Binance API.
+The bot uses technical indicators like SAR, MA, Stochastic RSI, and more to make trading decisions.
+It fetches real-time data from the Binance exchange, performs technical analysis on the data, and sends trading signals via Telegram.